KAY-DEVPV-2o2/KAY-DEVPV-2o2/README.md

 Developed a cutting-edge AI chatbot using GPT-4, enhancing user interactions with natural language understanding and response generation.

 ### E-Commerce Platform
-Built a full-featured e-commerce platform with MERN stack, integrating payment gateways, user authentication, and a seamless user experience.
+Built a full-featured e-commerce platform with MERN STACK, integrating payment gateways, user authentication, and a seamless user experience.

 ### Open-Source Contributions
 Contributed to various open-source projects, focusing on improving documentation, fixing bugs, and adding new features to enhance the community-driven development process.